-The Group includes three financing companies, two of which had debt listed on the London Stock Exchange throughout the year.
-These companies are ENW Finance plc and NWEN Finance plc, which are entities within the NWEN (Jersey) group.
-Additionally, ENW Finance plc, issued a new £300m bond during the year.
+The Group includes three financing companies, two of which had debt listed on the London Stock Exchange in the year.
+These companies are ENW Finance plc and NWEN Finance plc.
 Debt is also issued in North West Electricity Networks plc, an intermediary holding and financing company, and in ENWL, the operating company.
 Following the issue of debt the proceeds are lent down the group to finance operations in ENWL.

-In the year, the Company entered a £30m floating rate bank facility, maturing in June 2023.
+In the year, the Company drew a further £180m on a floating rate bank facility, maturing in June 2026, which it used to repay the £180m intercompany loan that matured in the year.
 At 31 March 2021, this was fully drawn.
 There have been no significant changes to the activity of the Company in the current period.